custom-components/pyscript/docs/reference.rst

 All the built-in functionality in pyscript is written using asynchronous code, which runs seamlessly together with all the other tasks in the main event loop.
-However, if you import Python packages and call functions that block (eg, file or network I/O) then you need to run those functions outside the main event loop.
-That can be accomplished wrapping those function calls with the ``task.executor`` function, which runs the function in a separate thread:
+However, if you import Python packages and call functions that block (e.g., file or network I/O) then you need to run those functions outside the main event loop.
+That can be accomplished by wrapping those function calls with the ``task.executor`` function, which runs the function in a separate thread:

 ``task.executor(func, *args, **kwargs)``